Educators are always looking for ways to promote literacy and self-regulated learning. Recently, I developed a paper-based format that:

-It is now time to give the students a vision of what they would learn.
-Accompanying a brief high-impact introduction (e.g., videos, drama, art, or real-world problems build relevance), they receive the lesson objectives and lesson outline in cloze format.
-Students use their textbooks to hunt for answers, complete the cloze, and cut and paste these into their notebooks.
+Next students are shown an overview of what they will learn.
+Along with a brief high-impact introduction, they receive a sheet containing the lesson objectives and lesson outline with key words omitted.
+Students use their textbooks to hunt for answers, fill in the blanks, and cut and paste these into their notebooks.
 The interactive notebook style is non-threatening and offers a kinesthetic learning opportunity.
-Students also enjoy looking for page numbers and titles of diagrams, making predictive questions and answers regarding what they think they might learn, and completing anticipation guides.
+Students also look for page numbers and titles of diagrams, make predictive questions and answers regarding what they think they might learn, and complete anticipation guides.

 Vocabulary in Context

-A vocabulary context clue hunt (or other vocabulary strategy) follows.
-Rather than formal definitions, students identify the sentence-level context clue giving meaning to the highlighted vocabulary words of the textbook.
+A vocabulary context clue hunt or other vocabulary strategy follows.
+Students identify the sentence-level context clue giving meaning to the highlighted vocabulary words.
 This works very well for math, science, and social studies.
-They also choose a single vocabulary word to complete a detailed concept map.
+They also choose a single vocabulary word to use to complete a detailed concept map.
 This is cut and pasted into their notebook.

-While various forms of note taking exist, my students worked best with graphic organizers and various forms of non-linguistic representation.
+While there are many forms of note taking, my students work best with graphic organizers and other non-linguistic representations.
 These are beneficial to both lower-achieving and advanced learners, are less stressful to struggling writers, and go directly to the meaning of a portion of text.
 Based on the structure of the content, students complete pre-made graphic organizers to express comparison, component parts, sequences, metaphors, and the like.
 These are cut and pasted into their notebook.
-A level up from this is to let the students decide on the structure that best represents the content and have them create their own structures.
+Another option is to let students decide on the structure that best represents the content and create their own structures.

-Also important to note is that each graphic structure is made to relate directly to the objectives.
-Further, each structure is referenced by a Roman numeral indicating its correspondence to the outline.
-In this way, students are pointed directly to the section of the text they would read to complete the organizer.
+Each graphic structure is made to relate directly to the objectives and each structure is referenced by a Roman numeral indicating its correspondence to the outline.
+This points students directly to the section of the text they should read to complete the organizer.

 Scaffolding Critical Thinking Items

-Whether teacher or publisher-made, some learners struggle to write narrative responses to higher-order thinking items typical at the end of a lesson or chapter.
-As an experiment, I provided cloze versions of the scrambled answers.
-The students’ task was to match the question with its answer, as well as complete the cloze.
-By varying the number of blanks, the level of difficulty could be managed.
+Some learners struggle to write narrative responses to higher-order thinking items typical at the end of a lesson.
+As an experiment, I provided fill-in-the-blank questions and scrambled the answers.
+The students’ matched the question with its answer and fill in the blanks.
+Varying the number of blanks adjusts the level of difficulty.

 Summary frames are also very useful.
-Like the cloze, there are fill-in-the-blanks structures.
-However, the blanks in a summary frame are much longer so as to accommodate full sentences and entire trains of thoughts.
-The prompts also guide the student toward a complete and thorough response rather than a one-word answer.
+These are also fill-in-the-blanks structures, but the blanks are much longer to accommodate full sentences.
+The prompts also encourage a complete and thorough response rather than a one-word answer.

-As a resource, textbooks offer a wide array of content.
-Our students can learn to engage with the content in ways that support literacy across content areas while learning to be self-regulated.
-Literacy and self-government are both powerful assets each student will need to develop for the effective spreading of the gospel.
+Our students can learn to engage with textbook content in ways that support literacy across content areas while learning to be self-regulated.
+Literacy and self-government are powerful assets that can help each student in the future as they spread the gospel.